mag2590/Web-development/Movie Trailer Website/Readme.txt

 4. once the above steps are complete, go to 'Movie Trailer Website' folder from the cloned git repo

 5. Run the following python file : application.py
+[Steps for mac: 1. cd to the directory of your project on terminal.
+		2. Now type:  python ./application.py]

 6. This will open your webpage in the browser and you should be able to see the trailer of your favorite movie by clicking on the poster of that movie.